Qazeer/InfoSec-Notes/Windows/Lateral_movements.md

   - In case the metinject fails, a local administrator can be added for RDP access or a powershell reverse shell injected in memory instead (refer to the `[General] Shells - PowerShell` note).
+  - If a `permission denied` error is raised upon first execution of `crackmapexec` on a Linux system, necessary rights to create new files in the user's `HOME` folder may be missing.
+A temporary alternative `HOME` folder can be specified for `crackmapexec` execution: `HOME=<PATH>
+    crackmapexec [...]`.